Home » Tutorials » Hive Tutorials » Hive – Create Table

 Generally, after creating a table in SQL, we can insert data using the Insert statement.
 But in Hive, we can insert data using the LOAD DATA statement.

-Related: Hive - Introduction
+Related: Hive - Drop Table

 While inserting data into Hive, it is better to use LOAD DATA to store bulk records.
 There are two ways to load data: one is from local file system and second is from Hadoop file system.